afreund415/nodegame/readMe.txt

 Highlights:
     1. 3 main programs, building on one another starting with SRNode, run through 3 separate CLIs.
     2. Can test each program on a single instance using specialized commandline arguments.
 This is helfpul for analyzing DVNode and CNNode.
-    3. Leverages Mulithreading, HashMaps, ArrayLists, and native java packages for all handling
+    3. Leverages Mulithreading, HashMaps, ArrayLists, and native java packages for all data structures

 Known issues:
     1. At times I have messy code when it comes to converting between ints and shorts.
 Apologies.
-    2.
+    2. For CNNode where link distances are dynamic, I Initialize node distances to 1.
+This can lead to some odd initial results but eventually the link weights converge to what is expected.

 Installing the project: